spanner/radiant-reader-extension/README.md

 Radiant 0.8.1 (we need the new config machinery) or 0.9. [share_layouts](http://github.com/spanner/radiant-share-layouts-extension) (currently you need our version, which works with ActionMailer too).
 If you're on 0.8.1 you will probably want the  [submenu](https://github.com/spanner/radiant-submenu-extension/tree) extension too.

-You also need four gems: authlogic, gravtastic, will_paginate and sanitize.
+You also need three gems (in addition to those that radiant requires): authlogic, gravtastic and sanitize.
 They're declared in the extension so you should be able just to run

 	sudo rake gems:install

 Sanitize uses nokogiri, which needs libxml2 and libxslt: you may need to go off and install those first.
-It is very likely that you will also need to put
+You will also need to put

 	gem 'authlogic'